 It’s 2012 and Patrick Ian Polk-writer, director, and creator of Logo’s Noah’s Arc, cast the now adult Jussie in his cult favorite film, The Skinny.
 Patrick, who is no stranger to bringing the vibrant lives of same gender loving men of color to the big and small screen, allowed us to see Jussie in a new light.
 By furthering the efforts of inclusion via his character portrayals, he introduced to a new generation another example of varied representation.

 It would be an additional three years before we would see a more mature Jussie, and aesthetically speaking, we weren’t ready!
-It was his honest presentation of Jamaal Lyons however, that would not only be a huge focal point of Empire, but also one of first times on a major network we would see black gay lives mattering on full display.
+The honest presentation of Jamaal Lyons by the actor however, would not only be a huge focal point of Empire, but also one of few times on a major network we would see black gay lives mattering on full display.

 Many of us cheered when Jamal sang, danced, and realistically navigated through romantic relationships with men of color.
 Sadly, there were others who expressed their disapproval of “that gay stuff” being shoved down their throats yet again.
 The root of that sentiment is probably due to the countless shows throughout history, which showed black gay men in such vivid form that it humanized them.
 Such sorcery is responsible for the hypnotism of unsuspecting heterosexuals with the gay agenda.
 Oh wait, that narrative doesn’t exist thus making ridiculous claims of the sort not only inaccurate, but a testament that there is still work to do regarding visibility and acceptance.

-Outside of Hollywood, Jussie’s work on various social causes remained virtually invisible by those who were either not aware of, or cared about his support of marginalized communities.
-He became a powerful ally to those identifying as lgbtq as we learned in an impromptu 2015 post interview on Ellen, that he was indeed one our own.
+Outside of Hollywood, Jussie’s work on various social causes remained virtually invisible by those who were either not aware of, or didn’t care about his support of marginalized communities.
+He became a powerful ally to those identifying as lgbtq when we learned in an impromptu 2015 post interview on Ellen, that he was indeed one our own.
 His coming out via the trailblazer’s platform while being a star on one the biggest shows around, was monumental.
-I was proud, and said to myself -ok Jussie we see you, now show them who we are!
+I was proud, and said to myself – ok Jussie we see you, now show them who we are!